Sulfamic acid: Reaction with hypochlorite

 Consequently, sulfamic acid is used as hypochlorite scavenger in the oxidation of aldehydes with chlorite such as the Pinnick oxidation.

 Reaction with alcohols

-Upon heating sulfamic acid will react with alcohols to form the corresponding organosulfates.
-It is more expensive than other reagents for doing this, such as chlorosulfonic acid or oleum, but is also significantly milder and will not sulfonate aromatic rings.
+Upon heating, sulfamic acid reacts with alcohols to form the corresponding organosulfates.
+It is more expensive than other reagents for doing this, such as chlorosulfonic acid or oleum, but is also significantly milder and does not sulfonate aromatic rings.
 Products are produced as their ammonium salts.
 Such reactions can be catalyzed by the presence of urea.
-Without the presence of any catalysts, sulfamic acid will not react with ethanol at temperatures below 100 °C.
+Without the presence of any catalysts, sulfamic acid does not react with ethanol at temperatures below 100 °C.